emqx/MQTTX/docs/manual.md

    When you need to enable `SSL/TLS` authentication, you only need to set the `SSL/TLS` configuration item in the configuration as `true`.
 The two methods,`CA signed self` and `Self signed` are provided.

    If `Self signed` is selected, certificate configuration can be performed.
 Click the folder button on the far right to select the certificates you have generated.
 If it is a one-way connection, you only need to select your `CA File`.
 If it is a two-way authentication, you also need to select to configure `Client Certificate File` and `Client key file`.
+When the option of `Strict validate Certificate` is enabled, a more complete certificate verification connection will be enabled.
+It is generally recommended to enable it when you need to test the production environment.

 ![mqttx-certs](../assets/mqttx-certs.png)